traines-source/stochastic-journey-strategies/README.md

 ### Destination Arrival Distributions
 Indicating the probabilities of all possible arrival times for each connection the user may take.

+### Delay Distributions
+Given the currently predicted delay and other evidence for a connection, assigns probabilities of the actual final delay, and hence induces the departure and arrival distributions of a connection.
+Delay distributions for Germany and Switzerland are available in [data/](https://github.com/traines-source/stochastic-journey-strategies/blob/master/data/).
+For trying out, they can also be used for other regions, as long as the product types/transport modes/classes somewhat match.
+You can create your own distributions by importing historical realtime data into [public-transport-statistics](https://github.com/traines-source/public-transport-statistics) and exporting it similar to the SQL scripts given in [data/](https://github.com/traines-source/stochastic-journey-strategies/blob/master/data/), or just somehow create the csv file with a method of your choice.

 ### Relevant Stops Approach
 Instead of running on the full timetable, the algorithm can run only on stops relevant for the query.
 This enables clients to provide their own small realtime timetable that they have obtained from e.g. another API (as is the case for time-space-train-planner) or to achieve faster query running times on the GTFS timetables for repeated queries.